zamazan4ik/awesome-pgo/article/article.md

 ### "Good first PGO project" issue list

-TODO: add an idea/suggestion to the article about using my "Are we PGO yet" issue list as a starting point to play with PGO for open-source projects

-I created "[Are we PGO yet?](https://github.com/zamazan4ik/awesome-pgo/blob/main/are_we_pgo_yet.md)" list for several reasons.
-Of course, at least I need a place to track where I already created a PGO request - human memory is not a very sustainable thing, you know.
+I prepared the "[Are we PGO yet?](https://github.com/zamazan4ik/awesome-pgo/blob/main/are_we_pgo_yet.md)" list for several reasons.
+At least, I need a place to track where I already created a PGO request - human memory is not a very sustainable thing, you know.
 But this list also can be good place where any potentially interested in PGO person can find some open-source project, and try to contribute PGO into it.
-I create PGO evaluations requests only for projects where I expect some performance gains from enabling PGO.
+I create PGO evaluations requests only for projects where I expect some performance gains from enabling PGO (based on my current expertise in this field).
 So if you want to play with PGO and just looking for a good playground - you can find something interesting in the list.
 It will be a win-win situation: you can polish your PGO skill on a project, and the project has a chance to get PGOed by the community.
+Of course, this list is not complete at all and I missed many projects that can benefit from PGO.
+However, it's better than nothing IMO.

 ### Perform more PGO benchmarks